Decorating on a Budget, 16 Design Bloggers Tell You How

 Don’t forget to pin for later!

 When decorating on a budget, you have to decide what is necessary and what isn’t.
 The first thing I always do is shop my own home.
 Swapping decor and furniture from one room to another is a great way to freshen up your space without spending any money!
 Doing a little DIY can save you big in the long run, like the DIY shiplap wall my hubby and I did for our $100 master bathroom makeover (I learned to use power tools and now there is no stopping me!).
+I have done two $100 room makeovers and there is no tighter budget than $100!
+Want to know how to do a $100 room makeover?
+Get my FREE Ebook.

 Now let’s see what my blogging buddies do to decorate on a budget